OlyaVS/fullstack-authn/README.md

 Go to http://localhost:5050/

 A code sample of:
-- Login with username and passord
+- Login with username and password
   - Standard authentication classic flow with username and password
   - Credential Management API for auto login and storing credentials safely on client side
 - Federated login with Google